textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 							<li>Full rights -- The role has access to panel and no restrictions to functionality.
 See associated panel documentation via column headers.</li>
 							<li>Limited rights -- The role has access to panel but can only see or use some of the panel's functionality.
 See the 'limited access' descriptions in following sections.</li>
 							<li>Blocked -- The role has no panel access, thus cannot see the panel link in the back-end navigation.
 Accounts having the status of 'None' cannot be used at all.</li>
-							<li>These roles will likely see the [Extensions administration region](https://docs.textpattern.com/administration/extensions-region), too, which is used by many administration plugins.</li>
+							<li>These roles will likely see the <a href="https://docs.textpattern.com/administration/extensions-region">Extensions administration region</a>), too, which is used by many administration plugins.</li>
 						</ol>
 					</td></tr>
 				</tfoot>